How to Become a Database Administrator

 Object-oriented data management treats databases as a group of objects storing values and methods.
 They are compatible with Java, SQL, Delphi, and more.
 Object-oriented DBMS provide storage for objects, which means that objects created by a database administrator are saved as they enter the database and then are read and edited from within it.

-Two popular examples are Cache and ConceptBased.
+Two popular examples of object-oriented data management systems are Cache and ConceptBased.

 Learning Database Management

 For the successful study of databases and DBMS, you must understand not only the core concepts but also what you want to use them for.
 Whether you’re learning database management to grow your business or for some other application, we’re here to tell you what the learning process entails.

 How Long Does It Take to Learn Database Management?

 Learning database management may take months to master because you need experience to get the hang of it.
 While you can learn coding in a few weeks, you may take longer to acquire the technical aptitude and mental discipline required for database management.

 Let’s break down your plan to become a database administrator into five simple steps.

 - Consult resources.
 You can start with books and YouTube tutorials on open-source databases like MySQL.
 This one-two punch is a fast and easy way to get theoretical and practical knowledge upfront, before embarking on formal education.